-NEW KIDS ON THE BLOCK in the 80s
+The Rise and Fall of NEW KIDS ON THE BLOCK in the 80s and 90s

-I'll be honest with you.
-I Never took much notice of New Kids On The Block back in the 1980s, or any other boy band for that matter.
+I'll be totally honest with you, I Never took much notice of New Kids On The Block back in the 1980s, or any other boy band for that matter.
 Looking back at their discography, I failed to realise just how big this group were back in the day.
-Between 1986 and 1990, the boys achieved success with three multi-platinum albums (Hangin' Tough received a Diamond certificate in Canada) and nine top ten singles in the U.S. - ten in the UK.
+Between 1986 and 1990, the boys achieved huge success with three multi-platinum albums (Hangin' Tough received a Diamond certificate in Canada), nine top 10 singles in the U.S., and ten top 10 singles in the UK.

 1986 Be My Girl -